- Cheerful lines, character

 The Fiat 500e is the all-electric, battery-powered version of the Italian automaker's very, very small hatchback.

-Now in its fifth model year, the 2017 Fiat 500e remains a very small, fun-to-drive, and economical electric car, available only in California and Oregon.
-Drivers, whether owning or leasing, revel in its smooth and silent acceleration, cheerful character, and zippy handling.
+Now in its fifth model year, the 2017 Fiat 500e remains a diminutive, fun-to-drive electric car, available only in California and Oregon.
+Drivers, whether owning or leasing, revel in the 500e's smooth acceleration, silent motor, cheerful character, and zippy handling.

-After getting the latest Uconnect in-dash infotainment system last year, the 500e remains largely unchanged this year.
-It comes in just two trim levels: the standard 500e, and the E-Sport, with added trim and accessories.
+After getting the latest version of Uconnect infotainment last year, the 500e remains largely unchanged this year.
+It comes in just two trim levels: the standard 500e and the E-Sport, with added trim and accessories.

 We rate is at 6.2 out of 10, with its best scores in Green, of course.
 (Read more about how we rate cars.)